In which the rule outlives the reason.

 "Never Active products don't indicate risk."

-At the time the sentence felt obvious.
+The sentence entered one of many system prompts on an afternoon.
 An LLM response had triggered an alert that made no operational sense, the kind of technically correct signal that collapses under the smallest amount of scrutiny mixed with institutional knowledge.
-The model had identified language that correlated with risk and applied that pattern faithfully, even though the customer had never adopted the product in the first place.
-I pulled up the underlying record, scrolled through a transcript and other data, looking for the moment that had confused the system, and the conclusion arrived quickly: the model wasn't wrong about the language, but the framing of the problem was off.
+The model had identified language that correlated with risk and applied that pattern faithfully, even though the customer had never adopted the specific product in the first place.
+I pulled up the underlying record, scrolled through a transcript and other data, looking for the moment that had confused the system, and the conclusion arrived quickly: the model wasn't exactly wrong about the language, but the framing of the problem was off.
 A customer who never started using something cannot meaningfully be described as about to stop.
+The model was missing context I took for granted.

 So I wrote the rule and committed it to the prompt.

-I named the system TARS, after the Interstellar robot, because I am exactly that kind of person.
-Every fifteen minutes a cron job wakes up, pulls from our CRM, call transcripts, chat logs, meeting notes, and project management tools, analyzes five accounts, and goes back to sleep.
+That prompt lives in a system I named TARS, after the Interstellar robot, because I could.
+Every fifteen minutes a cron job wakes up, analyzes five accounts, and goes back to sleep.
+It pulls from everything: CRM data, call transcripts, chat logs, meeting notes, issue trackers, a PM tool.
 Quietly, continuously, across the full portfolio.

-Everything surrounding that first rule has already begun to fade.
-The particular transcript that triggered the problem, the order in which the logic became clear, all of it dissolves into the background noise of dozens of similar afternoons.
+Everything surrounding that rule has already begun to fade.
+The particular transcript or record that triggered the problem, the order in which the logic became clear, all of it dissolves into the background noise of dozens of similar afternoons.
 Only the rule remains intact.
-Every transcript the system analyzes now encounters that sentence first, quietly adjusting the model's interpretation before the rest of the analysis unfolds.
+Every transcript the system analyzes now encounters that sentence, quietly adjusting the model's interpretation before the rest of the analysis unfolds.

-A similar thing happened with the Slack sync.
-It originally processed channels in alphabetical order.
+As an example: the Slack sync originally processed account-related channels in alphabetical order.

 I realize that doesn't sound like the beginning of a disaster.
 But with hundreds of channels and API rate limits, the sync would reliably run out of time somewhere around the letter M. Every single run.
 Accounts whose Slack channels happened to start with N through Z were structurally underserved, not occasionally or randomly, but systematically, as a feature of the alphabet.
 I only caught this after noticing that some accounts consistently had rich Slack context in their analyses while others had none, and the dividing line was, absurdly, the first letter of the channel name.

-A rotation cursor fixed the immediate problem by picking up where the previous run left off.
+The fix was simply a rotation cursor, a few lines of code that picks up where the previous run left off.
 But the broader lesson stayed with me: any system with bounded execution time and ordered processing will create invisible hierarchies.
-Alphabetical ordering feels neutral.
-It isn't.
+Alphabetical ordering feels neutral but isn't.
 And the hierarchy it created was perfectly silent, distinguishable from normal operation only if you already suspected something was wrong.

 The most surprising version of this pattern involved the system prompt's persona instruction.
-The prompt tells the model to "think like an operator, not a chatbot."
+The prompt tells the model "you are the world's best [x], and your job is to [y]" where [x] is a particular role in a company, and [y] is a judgment call.
 For months I assumed this was a tone instruction, a way to make the output sound less like a help desk and more like a colleague.
 Then I actually compared the outputs side by side, and the difference was larger than I expected.

-Without the operator framing, the model hedges.
+Without the "world's best [x]" framing, the model hedges.
 Assessments arrive padded with qualifiers: potential risk factors, possible concerns, indicators that may suggest elevated attention.
 These are the kinds of sentences that are technically defensible and practically meaningless.
 Someone reading "there may be potential risk factors" across forty accounts learns exactly nothing about which ones need attention this week.

-With the operator persona, the model commits.
+With the persona framing, the model became more likely to commit.
 It names the evidence, identifies the source, and makes a call about what matters and what doesn't.
 My best explanation is that the persona creates pressure toward specificity.
-An "operator" who hedges everything isn't actually performing the role the prompt describes, and the model seems to resolve that tension by grounding itself in concrete evidence rather than retreating to vague qualification.
-Persona shapes how the model reasons, not just how it sounds.
+Someone who hedges everything isn't actually performing the role the prompt describes, and the model seems to resolve that tension by grounding itself in concrete evidence rather than retreating to vague or abstract qualifications.

 Inside the prompt file, lines accumulate gradually.
 The filename or a random comment gives the game away: